Shandilyathithyaa/Cognizance2020/Task-4/README.md

 # Snake
 ## Why this project?
-I chose this one because I didn't really have any other code that I remember than this and my 12th grade CS project, which uses concepts like classes and files and acts as a interface which helps in recruitment by connecting recruiters and job applicants.
-Among these two, I chose this(Because the other one needs more explaining).
-But I'm glad that I did this code(actually that one too) on my own without pretty much any reference/help other than my learning and maybe few syntax(that's why there are some errors still...).
+I chose this one because I didn't really have any other code that I can remember than this and my 12th grade CS project, which uses concepts like classes and files and acts as a interface which helps in recruitment by connecting recruiters and job applicants.
+Among these two, I chose this(Because the other one needs more explaining regarding files).
+Making a Snake-like game is not any deal.
+But I'm glad that I did this program(actually that one too) on my own without pretty much any reference/help other than maybe few syntax(that's why it needs more development...).

 ---
 ## What does it offer the user?